hoangvvo/nextjs-mongodb-app/README.md

 - `process.env.SENDGRID_API_KEY` (optional, SendGrid **only**) SendGrid API Key.
 See [this](https://sendgrid.com/docs/ui/account-and-settings/api-keys/).
 - `process.env.SENDGRID_TEMPLATEID_EMAILVERIFY` (optional, Sendgrid **only**) SendGrid Email Template to use.

+### Development

+Start the development server by running `yarn dev` or `npm run dev`.
+The project supports using `.env`.
+Getting started by create a `.env` file with the above variables.

+**Styles (CSS):** This project does not contain any stylesheets, and no component has classes.
+To remove the style, simply remove all `<style jsx>` and `<style jsx global>` tags.

+#### `.env`

 I include my own MongoDB, Cloudinary, SendGrid environment variables in [.env.example](.env.example) for experimentation purposes.
 Please replace them with your owns and refrain from sabotaging them.
 You can try them in development by renaming it into `.env`.

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.

-## Development

-`nextjs-mongodb-app` is a long-term developing project.
-There is no constraint on numbers of features.
-I continuously accepts feature proposals and am actively developing and expanding functionalities.

-Start the development server by running `yarn dev` or `npm run dev`.
-The project supports using `.env`.
-Getting started by create a `.env` file with the above variables.

-### Features

-There are three states in feature development:

-#### Authentication

-- Session management
-- Allow users to sign up and log in/log out.

-#### User profile

-- Avatar, name, email, location, etc.
-- User profile page
-- Edit user profile

-#### Account management

-- Email verification
-- Password change
-- Password reset

-#### Social `delayed`

-- Find other users with search functionality
-- View other users' profile page
-- Add/Remove friends

-Have any features in mind, [make an issue](https://github.com/hoangvvo/nextjs-mongodb-app/issues).
-Would like to work on a feature, [make a PR](https://github.com/hoangvvo/nextjs-mongodb-app/pulls).

-### Styles

-This project does not contain any stylesheets, and no component has classes.
-To remove the style, simply remove all `<style jsx>` and `<style jsx global>` tags.

 ## Contributing